From April 2019, households on the mainland and Cumbrae will be given additional capacity with the introduction of a new 240 litre purple bin.

 - plastic containers

-Your blue bin will then be used for paper and cardboard only.
+This will create more space in the blue bin, which will be used for paper and cardboard only.

 The other bin types will remain the same: